Undergraduate Degrees

 Natural Resources and Rangeland Ecology Major

-The Rangeland Ecology and Management Option emphasizes the interactions between natural resources and using rangelands for sustainable livestock production.
-This option prepares students for careers in livestock production, allied industries, and agencies related to managing rangelands for livestock.
+Rangeland Ecology and Management Option: emphasizes interactions between natural resources and using rangelands for sustainable livestock production.

-The Wildlife Habitat Ecology and Management Option offers students with an interest in wildlife habitat the opportunity to study a multidisciplinary approach to wildlife, livestock, and their habitats.
-Career opportunities in federal agencies are at a all-time high for students with bachelor degrees that emphasize habitat ecology and management.
+Wildlife Habitat Ecology and Management Option: offers students with an interest in wildlife habitat the opportunity to study a multidisciplinary approach to wildlife, livestock and their habitats.

 Animal Science Major

-The animal science curricula are administered by the Department of Animal and Range Sciences.
-The curricula in animal science provide students with a firm foundation in the biological and natural sciences, animal breeding, reproductive physiology, nutrition and livestock production and management.
-Applications to production environments of the western United States are emphasized, including the close relationships among livestock, rangeland and natural resources.
-Three options are offered leading to a B.S. in Animal Science.
-Proper use of restricted electives allows students to tailor curricula to meet their individual needs.
+The curricula in animal science provide students with a foundation in the biological and natural sciences, animal breeding, reproductive physiology, nutrition, production and management.
+Applications for the western United States are emphasized, including the close relationships among livestock, rangeland and natural resources.
+Three options are offered.

-• The Science Option (ASSE) emphasizes greater depth in the basic sciences and is designed for highly motivated students who have a strong interest in graduate training or professional school.
-Individual curricula can be tailored to provide excellent preparation for veterinary school, medical school, or graduate studies in animal biotechnology, physiology, nutrition or genetics.
+- The Science Option: emphasizes greater depth in the basic sciences and is designed for students who have a strong interest in graduate training or professional school.
+Individual curricula can be tailored to provide excellent preparation for veterinary school, medical school or graduate studies.

-• Equine Science Option (ASEQ) emphasizes science and technology to prepare students for employment in the equine industry.
-Graduates of this program will have a firm foundation in reproduction, nutrition, management of facilities and land, as well as in the allied industries such as sales, feed, tack and equipment.
-Students can tailor their program for more emphasis in science, business, or range.
-Students also can combine this science–based program with the practical aspects of horsemanship and training.
+- Equine Science Option: emphasizes science and technology to prepare students for employment in the equine industry.
+Graduates have a firm foundation in reproduction, nutrition, management andallied industries such as sales, feed, tack and equipment.

-• Genetics Minor - The Genetics minor provides students with a focused experience in microbial, plant, and animal genetics, and allows exploration of areas such as bioinformatics, and molecular, evolutionary, and quantitative genetics.
+- Genetics Minor: provides a focused experience in microbial, plant and animal genetics and allows exploration of areas such as bioinformatics.

 Undergraduate Entomology Coursework

-Montana State University does not offer an undergraduate degree in Entomology.
-Entomology courses are taught in Animal & Range Sciences, Land Resources & Environmental Sciences, and Biology Departments.
-Students interested in entomology can take these courses as electives in the option in which they are enrolled.
+MSU does not offer an undergraduate degree in Entomology.
+Courses, which can be used as electives. are taught in Animal & Range Sciences, Land Resources & Environmental Sciences, and Biology Departments.

-This course will provide an overview of the importance of arthropods and their effects on human and animal health.
-Topics covered will include classification and identification of insects, mites, and ticks, basic biology, behavior and ecology, feeding mechanisms, pathogen transmission, vector competency, production impacts, integrated management and prevention.
-Prerequisite: BIOL 101, ENTO 204.
+This course provides an overview of the importance of arthropods and their effects on human and animal health.
+Topics include classification and identification of insects, mites and ticks, basic biology, ecology, feeding mechanisms, pathogen transmission, vector competency, production impacts, management and prevention.